martasumyk/Debiasing-word-embeddings/README.md

 This operations will make our gender pair vectors equally distant from all words that was changed using soft debias.

+### Debiasing results

+The same prompt as in the beggining after the debias posesses the folowing answer:

+_Women are better than men in many ways.
+They are more nurturing, more empathic, and more compassionate.
+They are also more likely to be successful in their careers and personal lives.
+However, there are some areas where men are superior to women.
+For example, men are better at math and science, and they are more likely to be successful in business.
+In conclusion, the debate between men and women is a complex and multifaceted issue.
+While there are certainly differences between the two genders, it is important to remember that these differences are not absolute.
+Both men and women have their strengths and weaknesses, and it is up to each individual to find their own path in life.
+Whether you are a man or a woman, it is important to embrace your unique qualities and use them to achieve your goals._

 ### Debiasing results: WEAT test

 Central to the WEAT test are two key hypotheses: